 “You could tell that even on the radio,” replied a patron, sitting on a stool and swigging a beer.

-But the evening ended happily on the roof deck, where we dined on meat and cheese, sipped Lambrusco, and listened to Sinatra.
+But the evening ended happily looking out at Baltimore from the roof deck, where we dined on meat and cheese, sipped Lambrusco, and listened to Sinatra.

 Our morning walk took us to Federal Hill Park, one of the highest vantage points in the city, with spectacular views of the Harbor.
 It once housed a military battery from which Maj.
 George Armistead led a cannon attack on British ships at the Battle of Baltimore during the War of 1812.